 The impact of past and present activities on geology, soils, and slope stability has been substantial.
 The impact of foreseeable future activities is anticipated to be small.

-The Outrigger telescopes would add a small and not significant incremental impact.
-The overall cumulative impact has been significant.
+The Outrigger Telescopes would add a small and not significant incremental impact.
+The overall cumulative impact is significant.